I grew up in Nottingham, then lived in East London for seven years before moving north-west in 2006. I’ve lived in the Lake District since 2007.

 My debut poetry collection Basic Nest Architecture was published in February 2017 by Seren, followed in October 2021 by my second collection Much With Body, a PBS Winter 2021 recommendation and Laurel Prize longlistee, supported by a 2020 Northern Writers Award and a residency at Cove Park.
-My third, Emergency Dream, will be published by Seren in March 2026.
+My third, Emergency Dream, was published by Seren in March 2026.

 My memoir exploring place, belonging and chronic illness, Some Of Us Just Fall: on nature and not getting better, was published by Sceptre in July 2023, and in the US and Canada by Unnamed in March 2024.
 It was awarded Lakeland Book of the Year in 2024, and longlisted for the Wainwright Prize for Nature Writing, 2024.

 My work on nature and disability is included in various anthologies, including an essay on rain and chronic illness in the groundbreaking anthology Moving Mountains: Writing Nature through Illness and Disability (Footnote: 2023).
-My first nonfiction story for middle-grade readers is included in Owning It: Our Disabled Childhoods in Our Own Words (Faber: 2025).
-I have also published essays in academic editions on Romantic era literature, Romantic Tourism, and ecocriticism.

 In 2022 I became a Fellow of the Royal Society of Literature.